12 missing from capsized ship after 6 rescued off Louisiana

 He said the weather service's nearest official gauge, at Grand Isle, showed about 30 minutes of 75 mph (120 km/h) winds, followed by hours of winds over 50 mph (80 km/h).

+“It was the strongest wake low I've seen in almost 18 years here,” he said.

-Capt.
-Aaron Callais said the bad weather started with small, quickly dissipating waterspouts that buffeted his father's shrimp boat, the Ramblin' Cajun.
+Shrimp boat captain Aaron Callais said the bad weather started with small, quickly dissipating waterspouts that buffeted his father's boat, the Ramblin’ Cajun.

 “There was nothing we could do.
 One minute we were facing north, the next south, then east and west,” he said.
 "Things were flying in the cabin.'

-Callais posted video on Facebook of wind battering the boat as he talked to friends and family, including his dad, “letting him know the situation, that it wasn’t looking good.
+Callais posted video on Facebook of wind battering the boat as he talked on the satellite phone to friends and family, including his dad, “letting him know the situation, that it wasn’t looking good.
 We didn’t know if we were going to make it out.”

 ———